AxonIQ/reference-guide/release-notes/rn-extensions/rn-reactor/rn-reactor-major-releases.md

 This page notes all enhancements and features that we have introduced to our major releases of the Axon Reactor Extension.

+## Release 4.9

+Release 4.9.0 only consists out of dependency upgrades to tag along with recent developments.

 ## Release 4.8

 Release 4.8.0 only consists out of dependency upgrades to tag along with recent developments.